 Fill out the top row of the form with your three items.

 Each row below represents a day of the month.
 Skip the first three days on this form.
-I made it so it could be used over and over if you want too.
-You can put a check mark, an ‘X’, or whatever you want under those days to mark off that you’ve completed that task.
+I designed it so you can use it as often as you want.
+Be sure to mark off your tasks when you complete them.

 As you can see above I’m using words.
 Especially for the bathrooms, that way I just have to look at the sheet to see which one is next.
 I’m putting my sheet on my fridge and a copy in my planner.
 It may seem redundant but that way I’m seeing reminders all the time.

-Now I know that some of you are going to want to work on more than one area, and others might want to just focus on certain tasks that they need to do daily and forget about focusing on one area at a time.
+Now I know that some of you are going to want to work on more than one area.
+Others might want to just focus on certain tasks that they need to do daily and forget about focusing on one area at a time.
 That’s ok.
 I’m a big believer in doing what works best for you.
 You know yourself best.
 For those that might want to put their own spin on things, I also made a similar worksheet for you.

 As always to get a copy of one of our printables for yourself, just simply click the pic of the one or ones you want.